kedacore/keda-docs/content/docs/2.4/scalers/influxdb.md

 ### Example

-Below is an example of how to deploy a scaled object with the `InfluxDB` scale trigger
+Below is an example of how to deploy a scaled object with the `InfluxDB` scale trigger.

 ```yaml
 apiVersion: keda.sh/v1alpha1